return42/sphkerneldoc/linux_src_doc/include/drm/drm_bridge_h.rst

 mode_fixup

     This callback is used to validate and adjust a mode.
-The paramater mode is the display mode that should be fed to the next element in the display chain, either the final \ :c:type:`struct drm_connector <drm_connector>`\  or the next
+The parameter mode is the display mode that should be fed to the next element in the display chain, either the final \ :c:type:`struct drm_connector <drm_connector>`\  or the next
     \ :c:type:`struct drm_bridge <drm_bridge>`\ .
 The parameter adjusted_mode is the input mode the bridge